ssolann/Android-App/README.md

 # To Do List

-An Android schedualing application built for CS 233 - Intro to Java course.
+An Android schedualing application built for CPSC 233 - Intro to Java course.

 # What I Learned